-Many of us will be concerned about the impact of the second lockdown on our mental health – especially now the days are getting colder and darker, because our focus and motivation levels can easily drop.
+Many of us will be concerned about the continued impact of lockdown on our mental health – especially during the winter months when our focus and motivation levels can easily drop.
 One of the most effective ways that you can avoid bottling up your feelings, or letting feelings of stress or anxiety overwhelm you, is to find ways to express yourself – something that can be particularly difficult at a time when we’re having to keep physical distance from those in our support networks.

 Self-expression is incredibly personal, and you’ll often know when you find an activity that works for you, because you’ll often feel calmer and more relaxed during, after, or both.
 The best forms of self-expression are those activities that you can get completely lost in, because they transport your mind somewhere else, and offer an escape from any overwhelming emotions.

 From cooking to fashion, right through to photography, here are 12 activities to help you get through the coming weeks.

 1. Keep a journal